HelmyBlub/chatSim/tasks.md

 Tasks:
 - more images+animations
+    - paint citizen with a tool based on their job
+        - foodGatherer: Basket
+        - lumberjack: axe
+        - construction: helmet
+        - foodMarket: ??
+        - woodMarket: ??
+    - paint item in market building
+    - animation for cutting down tree

     - make the map appear more realistic.
 Easier to follow what happens
     - make actions take time for animations to be displayed
     - visaulize interactions between citizens better